cisagov/ncats-webui/README.md

 When installing packages with npm, the package will be made available "locally", or in your current working directory.
-From time to time you'll want to use it to install packages "globally", or system-wide.
-NPM global installs are put in `/usr/local`, and binaries from those packages are sym-linked in `/usr/local/bin`.
+From time to time you'll want to use it to install packages "globally", or system-wide. npm global installs are put in `/usr/local`, and binaries from those packages are sym-linked in `/usr/local/bin`.
 Some people don't mind `sudo`'ing npm installs, or chowning `/usr/local` to make this work.
 However, I prefer changing the npm prefix to